rorzor/AgentRTS/README.md

 The player can spawn a new replicant when it has enough resources.
 The new replicant can either act with an existing policy, or the player can 'play' as the replicant, essentially training a new policy.

+There would be a small number of 'upgrades' that can be researched with sufficient resources, most of which directly affect the performance of the replicant AI. these could be:
+*increased observation space (eg 5x5 to 6x6 grid) *Increased maximum number of observations possible to train a policy

-The objective is general RTS style- collect enough resources to battle and eliminate the other human players.
+The objective is general RTS style- collect enough resources to produce enough replicates to battle and defeat the other human players.

+Current main objective is to collect and be in possession of enough of the rarest of resources, which is always heavily guarded by hostile NPCs in order to research the final technology tier.